 We get it.
 Downsizing is a word that, in the context of moving into a new home or new chapter of your life, can seem pretty scary.
-Most people don’t get feelings of excitement or joy when they feel like they have to choose which items stay or go.
-However, taking small steps toward the ultimate goal of living with fewer belongings makes downsizing a breeze.
+Most people don’t get feelings of excitement or joy when they start decluttering and downsizing and feel like they have to choose which items stay or go.
+However, taking small steps toward the ultimate goal of living with fewer belongings makes downsizing more manageable.

 Your new home

 Have you picked out where you or your loved one will be moving?
 If yes – then great!
 This will help in many ways.
-If not, it’s encouraged to commit to a new living situation before starting the downsizing process.
+If you have not narrowed down your next residence, it can be much easier to start the downsizing process to make a commitment to a new home first.
+Moving to a smaller house and decluttering a lifetime of belongings can be overwhelming.
 Knowing the details of your new home will help eliminate the fear of the unknown.
-For example, if you are moving somewhere with meals being prepared for you, you won’t need to keep cookware and utensils around.
+For example, if you are moving somewhere that performs exterior maintenance for you, you won’t need your lawn mower or clippers anymore.
 Or perhaps you find out that your apartment comes with a parking garage, so you may want to hold off on selling your car.
 Having as much information as possible before you begin downsizing will make it clear how much downsizing is actually necessary.

-The day you decide to start picking and packing up items to sell, pass on to family members or donate may be filled with emotion.
+The day you decide to downsize your home for a new retirement lifestyle and start picking and packing up items to sell, to pass on to family members or to donate, may be a day filled with emotion.
 It also will probably take longer than a day.
 So just take on one room at a time.
 If time is limited, you can speed up the process by providing the lists for other rooms to helpers.
 It is inevitable that you or a loved one will have second thoughts about giving away certain items—and that’s okay.
 Take a moment to consider why this item was put on the list in the first place.
 Maybe that item is already provided at your new residence, or you have duplicates of it.